Coaching rooted in justice,

 presence, and real change

-A transformational coach training program for educators, organizers, nonprofit leaders, parents, healers, and change-makers who want to deepen their impact ā on themselves, and on the world around them.
+Our signature core certification program, Coaching for Complexity, is a transformational coach training program for educators, organizers, nonprofit leaders, parents, healers, and change-makers who want to deepen their impact — on themselves, and on the world around them.
+Our aim is to get more coaching skills into the hands of people who are making a positive impact on their communities and the world.

 You’ve spent years working for others.
 This is for you.

 Coaching for Complexity was built for values-driven people who are already doing the work and who sense that learning to coach could deepen it.
-Coaching skills support you to show up differentlyā in your relationships, in your vocation, and with the communities you serve.
+Coaching skills support you to show up differently— in your relationships, in your vocation, and with the communities you serve.

 Educators and school leaders who want to support students and colleagues with deeper presence and less burnout.